 Vietnamese Moon Festival Legend

 One of the most well-known Vietnamese legends relating to the Moon Festival is the Legend of Thằng Cuội.
 Cuội had a sacred banyan tree that could restore life.
 He always reminded his wife to water it with clean water, so it did not get exposed to contamination.
 However, one day the wife forgot to water the tree when Cuội was away and so she urinated on it.
 The tree began to grow incessantly and when Cuội tried to chop it down with an axe, he got stuck on the tree and floated upwards with it.
 Eventually, Cuội was stranded on the moon.
-Therefore, each year children light colorful lanterns to lead Cuội’s way back to Earth.
+Therefore, each year children light colourful lanterns to lead Cuội’s way back to Earth.